SupermanCaozh/DGWO-SIS/README.md

 # DGWO-SIS
-This repo contains the official code and dataset of our paper titled "A Discrete Grey Wolf Optimizer for the Satellite Image Segmentation Problem".
+This repository contains the official code and dataset of our paper titled "_A Discrete Grey Wolf Optimizer for the Satellite Image Segmentation Problem_".
+This repository is provided strictly for confidential peer review purposes only under **_Advances in Space Research_**’s evaluation process.